D.C. Individual Mandate 2021

 - a plan (including COBRA or a retiree plan) provided by your employer

-- Medicare, Medicaid, or coverage under the Children’s Health Insurance Program (CHIP)
+- Medicare, Medicaid, or coverage under the Children’s Health Insurance Program (CHIP) or the Immigrant Children's Program

 - TRICARE (coverage from the U.S. military)